Pychnight/TshockRpgToolKit/README.md

 msbuild
 ```

 This will build debug binaries, with each plugin being output to the projects bin/tshock_xxx/ServerPlugins folder.
-Note that currently, you'll need to manually unpack tshock for each location( so that it parents the "ServerPlugins" folder. )
+Note that currently, you'll need to manually unpack tshock for each location( so that it parents the "ServerPlugins" folder. ).
+You may  also need to restore nuget packages first.

 This works fine for testing individual plugins in isolation, but many times you'll want all plugins to be built in the same place.
 So for this scenario you can also override the path to the tshock folder by passing in an msbuild property, or via an environment variable.